vikiase/BTC-Vault-project/DOCUMENTATION.md

 - `models.py`: Contains backend functions for API interaction and data retrieval.
 - `console.py`: Provides the main user interface and command-line functionality.
 - `daily.py`: Automates DCA strategy execution.
-- `kody.txt`: Stores API keys and client ID.
+- `dca_strategy.json` File used for storing encrypted parameters and statistics of users DCA strategy.
+- `credentials.json` File used for storing encrypted API credentials.
-- `salt.bin` and `key.bin`: Files used for encryption and decryption.
+- `salt.bin` and `key.bin`: Files used for encryption and decryption. (not on Github because of security reasons)

----

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ---

 ## Author
 Viktor Vyhnalek, 2025